gardenbuilder-app/gardenbuilder-frontend/README.md

 We would love some help, especially for [Hacktoberfest](https://hacktoberfest.digitalocean.com/)!

+### Design Help

+We would love help coming up with wireframes and designs for the pages in this app.
+If interested, please reach out to Dave at [`capndavet@gmail.com`](mailto:capndavet@gmail.com)

 ### General Code Contributions

 There are a number of [issues](https://github.com/capndave/gardenbuilder-frontend/issues) that we would love your help with.
 Many of them are fairly easy and are tagged as ` good first issue`.
 Most are things that I (capndave), just haven't gotten around to yet.
 Feel free to fork, work on, and submit a pull request for anything you see an issue for.